 A Word from HAC Programs & Marketing Director:

 Hillsborough's 2022 Found Object Handmade Parade with Bird, Dog, and former Mayor Tom Stevens.
-Videography courtesy of Drone Data and Film.
+Videography courtesy of Hillsborough Photography.

-While inventorying puppets and materials for workshops, Mollie Thomas, HAC's former Executive Director, and I found a box of old shoes and belts in the HAC storage room at the Cedar Grove Community Center and joked about how ridiculous that was.
+While inventorying puppets and materials for workshops, Mollie Thomas, HAC's former Executive Director, and I found a box of old shoes and belts in HAC storage and joked about how ridiculous that was.
 Why would HAC need a random box of old thrift rack shoes and belts?
 It wasn’t until we were on the lawn at parade staging that a veteran volunteer arrived and asked, "Where are the pole-holding shoe belts?"

-That first year, I couldn’t stop welling up with the absurdity of it and asking myself how on earth I found myself here, and at the same time - Of course I did.
+That first year, I couldn’t stop welling up from the absurdity and asking how on earth I found myself here, and at the same time - Of course I did.
 This is exactly the kind of work I've wanted to do.

 How to stage participants (who may or may not show up to the Burwell School) popped into my head one day, and I captured it in a sketchbook.
 The uncertainty was humbling and liberating.

-With a clipboard in hand, my face painted, a walky-talky on my hip, a flower crown on my head, and giant handmade animals in every color of the rainbow - a horizon behind me - tears burst from my face as we rounded a corner and I locked eyes with Mollie.
+With a clipboard in hand, my face painted, a walky-talky on my hip, flower crown on my head, and giant animals in every color of the rainbow - a horizon behind me - we rounded a corner and I locked eyes with Mollie.
 I saw her witnessing the same thing I was.
 It happened, we did it, and our entire community did it with us!
+Tears burst from both of our faces.

-Thousands of people came together to revel in the gregarious, satirical, their talents, to play together.
+Thousands of people came together to revel in the gregarious, satirical, their talents, to play together in a time where isolation had been at a lifetime high.
 It was overwhelmingly cool and rare and interesting.
-The air bubbled.
 That day is imprinted on my heart and can still bring tears to my eyes.

 This event is an invitation to put down our fear and self-consciousness, the stories we tell ourselves, our self-limiting beliefs, for a few precious hours.
 It's an invitation to be open, there, and a part of something.

-Handmade Parade has a long history of being themed to honor the Eno River and up-cycling, breathing new life into our world with imagination, ingenuity, and what we already have.
-Those concepts are woven into the identity of this parade and will continue to be a forever theme.
-We invite you to find inspiration in them year over year.
+The Handmade Parade has a long history of being themed to honor the Eno River and up-cycling, breathing new life into our world with imagination, ingenuity, and what we already have.
+These concepts were intentionally woven into the identity of this parade by its originators and champions, including former HAC Board Member, Tinka Jordy, who is also to thank for the Solstice Lantern Walk.
+They will continue to be this parade's forever theme.
+We invite you to find inspiration in them year after year.

-This year, we introduce a parade inspiration as well, and it feels only appropriate for a town well-known for its writers and poets.
+This year, we introduce another Parade Inspiration as well, and it feels only appropriate for a town well-known for its writers and poets.
 In a word...

 **Sonder:**